dweiller/dotvim/README.md

         sudo apt install universal-ctags

-  - I'd recommend universal-ctags - it's a maintained fork of exuberant-ctags, but is only avaliable in the Ubuntu repos from disco (19.04) onwards.
-If you're on an older version I would suggest building universal-ctags from source rather than using exuberant-ctags (I recall discovering universal ctags after having problems with exuberant-ctags).
+  - I'd recommend universal-ctags - it's a maintained fork of exuberant-ctags, but is only available in the Ubuntu repositories from disco (19.04) onwards.
+If you're on an older version I would suggest building universal-ctags from source rather than using exuberant-ctags (I recall discovering universal-ctags after having problems with exuberant-ctags).

+#### Vim compatibility

+I generally use neovim, but hopefully the configuration here should work with modern versions of vim (probably not the smaller builds) as well.
+I only use vim occasionally and if I encounter problems I fix them, but things might break for vim in between times that I load up vim.